ITU-AI-ML-in-5G-Challenge/ITU-AI-ML-in-5G-USATU/README.md

 # ITU-AI-ML-in-5G-USATU

-# Trafic classification
+# Traffic classification
-## Used for classification network trafic type.
-This sollution used for classification between IOT and Video trafic.
+## Used for classification network traffic type.
+This solution used for classification between IOT and Video trafic.

 ### Requirements
 - matplotlib